-Copies of the following forms are included in printed copies of the Corporate ERP and are available through The Pipeline and the VCS.
+Corporate ERP Forms Copies of the following forms are included in printed copies of the Corporate ERP and are available on the Pipeline .
+Name / Description Typically Prepared By Air Monitoring Log Air Monitoring Group Pre-Ignition Hazard Assessment Ignition Group Bomb Threat Form Individual Receiving a Bomb Threat Incident Action Plan Cover Sheet Planning Section Chief or Planning Support Lead Roadblock & Media Holding Statement Public Information Officer Public Notification/Verification Record Notification Group Reception Centre Registration Form Reception Centre Group Resident Expense Claim Form Reception Centre Group Roadblock Vehicle Log Roadblock Group Script: Shelter-In-Place Notification Notification Group Script: Evacuation Notification Notification Group Security Witness Statement Form Witness to Security Event Missing Person Report Individual reporting a missing person

-Name / Description Typically Prepared By Air Monitoring Log Air Monitoring Group Bomb Threat Form Individual Receiving a Bomb Threat Incident Action Plan Cover Sheet Planning Section Chief or Planning Support Lead Roadblock & Media Holding Statement Public Information Officer Public Notification/Verification Record Notification Group Reception Centre Registration Form Reception Centre Group Resident Expense Claim Form Reception Centre Group Roadblock Vehicle Log Roadblock Group Script: Shelter-In-Place Notification Notification Group Script: Evacuation Notification Notification Group Security Witness Statement Form Witness to Security Event Missing Person Report Individual reporting a missing person of information during a response effort.
+Government Reporting Forms The following forms are available to responders through government agencies to aid in the collection of information during a response effort.
 Agency Form Description / Guidance Alberta Energy Regulator (AER) AER Release Report - After verbal notification, companies must complete a release report to record the release type, volume, location, any adverse effects on the environment, and other information.
 Once completed, the report must be submitted to the AER field centre closest to where the release occurred.
-BCER Form A: Minor Incident Notification Form - This form is to be used for incidents which do not meet BCER Level 1, 2, or 3 Classification.
-Minor incidents must be reported to the BCER within 24 hours through the BCER's Online Minor Incident Reporting System, operated through KERMIT.
-British Columbia Energy Regulator (BCER) (formerly the BC Oil and Gas Commission) BCER Form C: Emergency Incident Form - This form is to be used for emergencies which meet BCER Level 1, 2, or 3 Classification.
+British Columbia Energy BCER Form A: Minor Incident Notification Form - This form is to be used for incidents which do not meet BCER Level 1, 2, or 3 Classification.
+Minor incidents must be reported to the BCER within 24 hours through the BCER's Online Minor Incident Reporting System, operated through the Compliance Management Information System (CM-IS).
+Regulator (BCER) (formerly the BC Oil and Gas Commission) BCER Form C: Emergency Incident Form - This form is to be used for emergencies which meet BCER Level 1, 2, or 3 Classification.
 The emergency must be reported to the BCER within 1 hour of the incident.
 BCER Form D - Permit Holder Post Incident Report - Permit Holder Post Incident Report is to be submitted by the permit holder within 60 days following a Level 1, 2 or 3 emergency, any pipeline incident, or upon request from the BCER.
 Canadian Energy Regulator (CER) Online Event Reporting System (OERS) - This is an online form and must be completed for all incidents under CER jurisdiction.
 OERS is the automated single-window pipeline occurrence notification system established by the CER and TSB.
 Saskatchewan Ministry of Environment (MOE) Saskatchewan Ministry of Environment (MOE) 30 Day Written Spill Report form to be completed within 30 days from the date that the discharge occurred.
 Online version available.